Ragazoor/typed-future/README.md

 # Getting Started

 In this library the main monad is called a `Task`, which has the type signature `Task[+E, +A]`.
-This task is just a thin wrapper on top of the future monad, which we have defined here as the type alias `type Future[+A] = Task[Throwable, A]`.
-This is due to convenience so that there is less migration needed.
+This `Task` is just a thin wrapper on top of the Future we know from Scala, which we have defined here as the type alias `type Future[+A] = Task[Throwable, A]`.
+This is so that there is less migration needed if you were to adopt this library.

 ## Examples

 In `io.github.ragazoor.implicits._` there is an implicit class that